lthms/spatial-shell/README.md

 installs several man pages: `spatial(1)`, `spatialmsg(1)`, `spatial(5)`, and
 `spatial-ipc(7)`.

+If you want to hack Spatial Shell, you can install common development dependencies with `make build-dev-deps`.

 # Acknowledgement

 Spatial Shell could not have been possible without sway, which remains a